· · · · ·

 Spaghetti Carbonara

 Discard your pack of cream and learn how to make REAL Italian spaghetti carbonara in 20 MINUTES!
-This recipe is loaded with pecorino and parmesan and features some super crispy pancetta!
+This recipe is loaded with pecorino and parmesan and features super crispy pancetta!

-5 from 8 votes
+5 from 9 votes

-Print Pin Rate
+Print Pin Save

 Course: Appetizer, Main Course